chamer079/wanderlust/README.md

 ## About

 Wanderlust is a trip planning app.
 The user will be able to set a budget.
-Keep track of their travel and lodging accomedation information.
-Create a list for sights to see, things to do, and food to eat.
+Create a list of sights to see, things to do, and food to eat.

 ## Deployed Link